 }

-Next, we use the Angular CLI command to extract the marked text in the template into the source language file.
+Next, we'll use the Angular CLI command to extract the marked text in the template into the source language file.
 Open a terminal window in the project root directory and run:

-This is a part where the real fun begins.
-In any project, we certainly do not want to handle things that can be automated, manually.
-Manual approach is error-prone, boring and takes a long time.
-And localization is undoubtedly one of the things that can be automated.
+This is the part where the real fun begins.
+In any project, we certainly do not want to handle things that can be automated manually.
+A manual approach is error-prone, boring, and takes a long time.
+And localization is undoubtedly one of the processes that can benefit from automation.

-Go to Localazy signup, join our community by creating an account, then create a new app.
-We can leave it as public so other contributors can freely help with translating our app.
+Go to Localazy signup, join our community by creating an account, then create a new project.
+We can leave it public so other contributors can freely help with translating our app.
 Select English as a source language (generally, of course, you can use any other).
-Also, enable Use community translations (ShareTM) option, so some app parts can be translated automatically.
+Also, enable the Use community translations (ShareTM) option, so some parts of the app can be translated automatically.

-The app is successfully created.
-On the integration screen, choose Angular.
+The project is successfully created.
+On the integration filter, we can search and choose Angular.

-First, install Localazy CLI by running a command in our app’s terminal.
+- Install Localazy CLI by running the command in our demo app’s terminal.

-Afterwards, create a configuration file localazy.json in the root folder of our project.
-Also, paste writeKey and readKey from step 2 of the integration guide page.
+npm install -g @localazy/cli2.
+Afterwards, create a configuration file localazy.json in the root folder of your project.
+Modify the file and include the following snippets:

 {